dpareasy/Assignment1/README.md

     * Control.action: It defines the goal, feedback and results concerning motion controlling.
 7. `scripts/`: It contains the implementation of each software components:
     * load_ontology.py: It creates the topological map of the environment;
+    * robot_actions.py: It contains a class to implement the behavior of the robot;
     * my_state_machine.py: It defines the states of the state machine;
     * robot_state.py: It implements the robot state including: current position, and battery level;
     * planner.py: It is a dummy implementation of a motion planner;